ARM-software/psa-api/doc/crypto/api/keys/management.rst

 Interruptible public-key export
 -------------------------------

-Extracting a public key from an asymmetric key-pair can be computationally expensive.
+Extracting a public key from an asymmetric key pair can be computationally expensive.
 For example, computing an elliptic curve public key from the private key.

 An interruptible public-key export operation can be used instead of calling `psa_export_public_key()`, in applications that have bounded execution requirements for use cases that require public-key export.